Joseph E. Flaherty, Ph.D.

 - Jessica L. Winburn (’07) – The Ohio State University, awarded MS in Plant Biotechnology

 Independent laboratory research is an essential educational component for students aspiring to become future scientists, medical doctors and science teachers.
-The research program that I have developed at Coker College focuses on gene discovery in filamentous fungi, with particular emphasis on elucidation of regulatory networks controlling development in foliar plant pathogens.
-The research conducted at Coker College is synergistic with both Drs.
-Jin-Rong Xu’s and Larry Dunkle’s respective programs at Purdue University and Dr. Burton Bluhm’s program at the University of Arkansas, providing opportunities for undergraduate students at Coker College to participate in University-level research projects.
+The research program that I have developed at Coker University focuses on gene discovery in filamentous fungi, with particular emphasis on elucidation of regulatory networks controlling development in foliar plant pathogens.
+The research conducted at Coker University is synergistic with both Drs.
+Jin-Rong Xu’s and Larry Dunkle’s respective programs at Purdue University and Dr. Burton Bluhm’s program at the University of Arkansas, providing opportunities for undergraduate students at Coker University to participate in University-level research projects.

 Genomic approaches and field studies are being used in my program to understand fungal biology.
 We employ real-time qPCR and microarray analysis of gene expression to characterize developmental mutants of Fusarium graminearum.
 Field studies are focused on understanding the effects of crop selection on Fusarium populations.
 Student-driven projects are facilitated by collaborations with scientists from government (USDA-ARS), industry (Monsanto), and academia (Purdue University).